Frequently Asked Questions for International Students

 Q: What kinds of athletics and intramural programs are there?

 A: UC Santa Cruz offers NCAA Division III athletic teams in men's/women's basketball, cross-country, soccer, swimming/diving, tennis, and volleyball; and women's golf and track.

-Athletic clubs include badminton, baseball, boating, cheerleading, women's competitive dance/drill team, cross-country, cycling, disc golf, diving, equestrian and dressage, fencing, ping pong, racquetball, rugby, Special Olympics, track and field, triathlon, Ultimate Frisbee, water polo, men's lacrosse, and men's soccer.
+Athletic clubs include badminton, baseball, boating, cheerleading, cross-country, cycling, dance, diving, equestrian, fencing, flying disc - disc golf, men's lacrosse, racquetball, men's and women's rugby, men's soccer, Special Olympics, track and field, triathlon, men's and women's Ultimate Frisbee, and men's and women's water polo.
 Intramural competition is also popular at UC Santa Cruz.